Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Me, inside of an arch at the Alabama Hills

-The gateway town to the Sierras, this Inyo County village is the ideal place to set up basecamp for hiking and climbing.
-Lone Pine is only 3 ½ hours from Los Angeles and is one of the first of many scenic towns situated along the 395 highway.
+The gateway to the Eastern Sierra Nevadas, Lone Pine is the ideal place to use as a base for hiking and climbing.
+Lone Pine is about 3 ½ hours from Los Angeles and is one of many scenic towns along the 395 highway.

 The Alabama Hills is the perfect place to camp in Lone Pine to save money.
-This BLM land is free for campers and is open to tents, van campers, and RV camping.
-Watch the sun illuminate the desert landscape with its soft sunrise palette in the open Alabama Hills recreation area.
+This BLM land is free for campers and is open to tents, vans, and RV camping.
+Watch the sun illuminate the desert landscape with its soft sunrise palette in the Alabama Hills recreation area.

-Take a drive up to the Whitney Portal to hike the tallest mountain in the U.S. (outside of Alaska).
+Drive up to the Whitney Portal to hike the tallest mountain in the lower 48 states — Mt.
+Whitney.
 Most hikers go for the summit but there are scenic views every step of the way.
 I recommend hiking to the first Lone Pine Lake only about 3 miles in for an easy day trek.

 Lake Arrowhead